SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

 .. c:function:: int32_t yices_get_rational64_value(model_t *mdl, term_t t, int64_t *num, uint64_t *den)

-   Value as a rational (64bits).
+   Value as a rational (64 bits).

    This function is similar to :c:func:`yices_get_rational32_value` except that it uses a 64bit numerator and a 64bit denominator.

 .. c:function:: int32_t yices_get_double_value(model_t *mdl, term_t t, double *val)

-   Value as a floating point number.
+   Value as a floating-point number.

    This function stores the value of *t* in *mdl* in the floating-point variable *\*val*.
 It fails (and returns -1) if